android/ndk-samples/prefab/README.md

 The individual samples will explain in more detail, but the typical workflow for a consumer of a native dependency is:

-1. Enable the prefab build feature in your build.gradle file.
+1. Enable the prefab build feature in your `build.gradle` file.
-1. Add the dependency to the dependencies block of your build.gradle file.
+1. Add the dependency to the dependencies block of your `build.gradle` file.
-1. Import the package in your CMakeLists.txt or Android.mk file.
+1. Import the package in your `CMakeLists.txt` or `Android.mk` file.
 1. Link the dependencies to your libraries.

-Linking the dependency to your library will automatically make the headers available, link the required libraries, and include the dependencies you use in your APK or AAR.
+Linking the dependency to your library will automatically make the headers available, link the required libraries, and pack the dependencies you use into your application.

 To produce an AAR that exposes C/C++ APIs:

-1. Enable the prefabPublishing build feature in your build.gradle file.
+1. Enable the `prefabPublishing` build feature in your `build.gradle` file.
-1. Use android.prefab in your build.gradle file to declare the names of the libraries you wish to export and the headers that define their interface.
+1. Use `android.prefab` in your `build.gradle` file to declare the names of the libraries you wish to export and the headers that define their interface.

 To test your packages, follow the steps for package consumers.
 Note that until